AirPods Max are a luxury pair of headphones aimed solely at those who entrench themselves fully in Apple’s ever-expanding ecosystem of content.

 In basic terms, it’s a surround sound effect that combines head tracking with Dolby 5.1, 7.1 and Atmos soundtracks, producing a much grander, wider feel.
 The Mandalorian on Disney Plus, for example, is a stellar example of the immersive quality of Spatial Audio and things feel flat in comparison when you’re watching content from an app that doesn’t support it.

-And that’s the biggest problem really – Spatial Audio still has slim support at the time of review.
-Disney Plus is the biggest third-party service to use it, while there are rumours of it coming to Netflix and Amazon Prime Video.
-It’s great on Apple TV Plus content of course, although that’s hardly the most stacked streaming service around.
+And that’s the biggest problem really – Spatial Audio still has slim support even in mid-2022.
+Disney Plus is the biggest third-party service to use it and it’s great on Apple TV Plus content of course.

 Just like big competition from Bose and Sony, the AirPods Max have seriously impressive active noise cancellation (ANC).
-I’d go as far as to say Apple’s interpretation is marginally better than the NC 700 and WH-1000XM4 – however, they’re much cheaper and the difference is far from worth the extra outlay.
+I’d go as far as to say Apple’s interpretation is marginally better than the NC 700 and up there with the WH-1000XM5 – however, they’re much cheaper and the difference is far from worth the extra outlay.

 I’ve come to appreciate ANC even more working from home.
 Living in a large block of flats, the noise cancellation blocks out the consistent low-end drone from flat refurbishments above and my partner’s Zoom meetings in the room next door.